Join us for a free webinar!

 For Educational Surrogate Parents: Moving on Up – Transitioning to Kindergarten.
 Monday, February 2, 10am – 11am.
 Register now.
 It is important for children to feel at ease and happy in kindergarten.
 If you are the Educational Surrogate Parent for a young child, please join this webinar to learn about: transition planning, school and family activities to prepare for kindergarten, school obligations for children who need extra help and support, and Special Education/Individualized Education Programs (IEPs) for children in kindergarten.
 Presenters from Vermont Family Network: Christine Kilpatrick, Family Support Consultant and Janice Sabett, Family Support Consultant

 The Relationship Between IEP, Personalized Learning Plan, and Proficiency-Based Grad Requirements: What Parents Need to Know.
 Wednesday, April 29, 10am-11am.
+Register now.
 Does your child have an Individualized Education Program (IEP) in school?
 The recent enactment of Personalized Learning Plan (PLP) requirements through Act 77 will help students achieve academic success, be prepared for post-secondary opportunities, and engage actively in civic life.
 Schools will need to ensure that they have designed a PLP process for implementation beginning in the fall of 2015.
 Proficiency-Based Graduation Requirements (PBGRs) are the locally-delineated set of content knowledge and skills connected to state standards that, when supplemented with any additional locally-developed requirements, have been determined to qualify a student for earning a high school diploma.
 Vermont’s Education Quality Standards (EQS) require that schools’ graduation requirements be rooted in demonstrations of student proficiency, as opposed to time spent in classrooms.
 This requirement will take effect in Vermont beginning with the graduating class of 2020.
 Join this webinar to learn about these new programs, the differences between them, and what it means for your child with a disability.
 Presenter: John Spinney, Post-Secondary Transition Coordinator, Integrated Support for Learning, VT Agency of Education

 Select a webinar from our YouTube channel where we save all previously-recorded webinars.
 If you do not have the technology to view webinars, you may request a free DVD copy by calling us at 1-800-800-4005 or emailing Kathleen Burdo.